longturn/freeciv21/docs/General/Manuals/client-manual.rst

 On the right side is the :guilabel:`Citizens` tab, as highlighted in :numref:`City Dialog Citizens`.
 The :guilabel:`Citizens` tab shows you information about the happiness and nationality of the citizens.
-Happiness is broken down into segments: Cities (Empire Size), Luxuries (Luxury Goods), Buildings, Nationality, Units, and Wonders.
+Happiness is broken down into segments: Cities (Empire Size), Luxury Goods, Buildings, Nationality, Units, and Wonders.

 .. _City Dialog Citizens: